ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 /gid00021 /gid00006 /gid00016 /gid00009/gid00001/gid00006 /gid00015/gid00008 /gid00001/gid00009/gid00016 /gid00015/gid00008 Independent Non-Executive Director

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000012_4c1582d3eb62e47721041e4f851b84dd50b5ee75cb9ec181138404419bb5af43.png)
+**Description**: The image shows a headshot of an elderly Asian man with gray hair and glasses, smiling slightly and wearing a dark suit jacket and a red and white striped bow tie, all set against a white circular background.

 /gid00021 /gid00002 /gid00015/gid00001/gid00009/gid00022/gid00010 /gid00001 /gid00012 /gid00006 /gid00015/gid00008 /gid00164 /gid00001 /gid00014 /gid00002 /gid00019 /gid00021 /gid00009/gid00002 Independent Non-Executive Director

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000013_223a16efc3c9cbaa59bbccaf77cad49f2ffa1ccfb6a651971a75f4954702471e.png)
+**Description**: The image shows a head and shoulders portrait of an Asian woman with short, dark hair and glasses, wearing a gray blazer over a light pink collared shirt and a pearl necklace.
+A decorative brooch is pinned to the blazer's lapel.
+The background is plain white and the portrait appears to be within a circular frame.

 ## BOARD OF DIRECTORS